YCChenVictor/blog-frontend/src/posts/software/os/process-management.md

   id3(running) --exit--> id4(terminated)
 ```

+### Thread

+Threads, like processes, also have a lifecycle.
+Here's a general overview:

+* Thread Creation: A thread is created by a process.
+The operating system allocates necessary resources for the thread, such as a stack, registers, and scheduling information.
+* Thread Scheduling: Similar to processes, threads are scheduled by the operating system's scheduler.
+The scheduler determines which threads should run and when, based on factors like priority and state.
+* Thread Synchronization: Threads within the same process share resources, so synchronization is crucial to prevent conflicts.
+Mechanisms like locks, semaphores, and condition variables can be used to ensure that threads properly coordinate when accessing shared resources or performing tasks that need to be done in a certain order.
+* Thread Termination: A thread can be terminated when its task is complete, when the entire process is terminated, or when explicitly killed.
+Upon termination, the operating system reclaims the resources that were allocated to the thread.

+Threads within the same process share the process's resources, but each thread has its own program counter, stack, and set of registers.
+This allows each thread to function independently while still having access to the same memory and resources as the other threads in the process.

+### States of Process

+The state of a process is typically determined by the state of its primary or main thread, which is the thread that begins at the program's main function.

+If a process has multiple threads and one of them is in the "running" state, the process itself is generally considered to be in the "running" state, even if the other threads are in different states.
+This is because the process's state reflects whether it is making progress, which it can do as long as at least one of its threads is running.

 ### Process vs Thread

 * Threads share the same resources of the process they belongs to, such as memory and files in the same process; processes take their own part of memory and cannot share memory with other process.